Oh I heard you calling out for me and everything felt right

 - Theme Naming: Most of the game's achievements are named after songs from the game's soundtrack.

-- Transgender: Tara came out and transitioned in high school.
+- Trans Tribulations: Tara came out and transitioned in high school.
 Most of her friends abandoned her as a result, and Madison was the only one who stuck around.

 - Treacherous Spirit Chase: At the end of Chapter 2, Madison runs into a blizzard after Tara, whom she has every reason to believe is alive (despite the fact that the rift between the two means neither knows where the other is) but appears to be in danger.
 Madison doesn't realize it's an illusion until it's too late, and freezes to death, but Abigail brings her back as a spirit.